Chase712/chasewebsite/navigation/about.md

 ---
 layout: page
-title: About
+title: Fun Facts About me
 permalink: /about/
 ---

 ____________________________________

 # Hello my name is Chase Sikute.

 # Im a softmore student at Del Norte.